Thousands take part in Triangle March for Our Lives rally

 RALEIGH, N.C.
-(WTVD) --The massive movement -- March for Our Lives -- is happening all across the country on Saturday, including here in the Triangle.
+(WTVD) --The massive movement -- March for Our Lives -- happened all across the country on Saturday, including here in the Triangle.

 Raleigh and Durham both participated in the march -- Raleigh's event started at 10 a.m. and Durham's began at noon.